8 Things People Keep Getting Wrong About Polyamory, According To Polyamorous Couples

 4. There is no jealousy between polyamorous partners

 Everyone experiences jealousy in relationships at some point or another, even people in polyamorous relationships.
 In such situations, partners have to work at managing their jealous feelings, just as partners in monogamous couples do.
 People in polyamorous relationships may strive for compersion, which is the experience of feeling joy and excitement simply because your partner is feeling joy and excitement.
-However, if Sally spends all evening talking with Jane while she is supposed to be on a date with Marge, it is likely that Marge will feel, at the very least, a bit miffed, if not full-blown jealous, and understandably so.
+However, if Sally spends all evening talking with Jane while she is supposed to be on a date with Marge, Marge will likely feel, at the very least, a bit miffed, if not full-blown jealous, and understandably so.
 That's why communication is critical in maintaining a polyamorous lifestyle, just as it is a monogamous one.
 Putting relationship issues to the side and expecting to deal with them later only leads to far bigger blow-ups, especially when there are multiple people involved.

 5. Polyamorous couples are exactly like monogamous couples but with additional partners